BTCPrivate/BitcoinPrivate-legacy/README.md

-Bitcoin Private v1.0.10-1
+Bitcoin Private

-NOTICE, the default ports have changed!
-The p2p port is now 7933 and rpcport is 7932

-What is Bitcoin Private?
 ----------------
+---
+**Bitcoin Private v1.0.10-1**

+P2P Port: 7933
+RPC Port: 7932

-Bitcoin Private is financial freedom.
+Bitcoin Private is a fork of Zclassic, merging in the UTXO set of Bitcoin.
+BTCP is financial freedom.

+### Info

+The snapshot will take place on February 28th.
+The fork (creation of BTCP) will occur shortly after, on March 2nd.

 Install
 -----------------